A list of publications by our users, categorized by application, referencing the use of our equipment in their research.

 In addition to PDMS, microfluidic devices are also fabricated from other thermoset or thermoplastic polymers to take advantage of the varying material properties offered by more rigid polymers.

 Nanofibers are fibers that have a diameter of less than 100 nanometers.
-They can be assembled to form nanofiber meshes and have a range of applications, including tissue engineering.
+They can be assembled to form fibrous meshes or membranes and have a range of applications, including use as scaffolds for tissue engineering and for filtration applications.

 Nanoparticles are particles of nanometer size and exhibit materials properties that are different from that of their bulk equivalent.

 Nanowires have lateral dimensions on the nanometer scale, with a length-to-width aspect ratio of 1000 or greater.
-Because of their one-dimensional character, nanowires are also known as quantum wires.
+Nanowires can exhibit optical, electrical, and mechanical properties that are different from their bulk equivalent.

 Self-assembly is the ordered arrangement of molecules onto a surface, through intermolecular or intramolecular bonding, with little or no assistance from external forces.

-Sensors have been fabricated through contact printing, microelectronics, and self-assembly processing techniques for potential use in immunoassays, drug screening, gene identification, pharmacogenetics and forensics.
+Sensors have been fabricated through contact printing, microelectronics, and self-assembly processing techniques for biological and chemical sensing applications.

 Solar / Photovoltaic Cells